Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Preliminaries

 \subsection{CPU fine-grained parallelism}

-Fine-grained parallelization techniques such as ``single instruction, multiple data" (\scSIMD) are ubiquitous on consumer CPUs and have recently shown significant improvement in \REVIEWED{sampling-based} geometric motion planning by performing forward kinematics and collision checking on multiple configurations in parallel.
+Fine-grained parallelization techniques such as ``single instruction, multiple data" (\scSIMD) are ubiquitous on consumer CPUs and have recently shown significant improvement in sampling-based geometric motion planning by performing forward kinematics and collision checking on multiple configurations in parallel.
 Vectorization via \scSIMD allows simultaneously applying the same primitive operations on multiple variables.
 VAMP~\cite{thomason2024vamp}, a \scSIMD-accelerated planning method, uses this technique to perform parallelized collision checking of multiple robot configurations, evenly sampled along a line segment~(\cref{fig:cc_vamp}) connecting two nodes on a planning tree or graph.
-Given the set of configurations, the robot's geometric shape, described by a set of spheres in the workspace, is calculated via branchless forward kinematics and checked for collision against the obstacle geometry.
+Given the set of configurations, the robot's geometric shape, described by a set of SIMD-compatible shapes such as capsules or spheres in the workspace, is calculated via branchless forward kinematics and checked for collision against the obstacle geometry.

-\scSIMD-based collision checking requires access to all the states along a local path, typical through an analytical form of the motion.
-However, under dynamics constraints, the nonlinear local path $\bfx_{loc}(t)$ that solves the BVP problem or dynamics propagation (\cref{subsec:prelim_sbkmp}) is either computationally intractable or can only be sequentially approximated, prohibiting configuration sampling at multiple arbitrary times in advance.
+\scSIMD-based collision checking requires access to all the states along a local path, typically through an analytical form of the motion.
+However, under dynamics constraints, the nonlinear local path $\bfx_{loc}(t)$ that solves the BVP problem (\cref{subsec:prelim_sbkmp}) is computationally intractable, prohibiting configuration sampling at multiple arbitrary times in advance.
 In the next section, we address this problem by deriving a closed-form time-parameterized local path $\bfx_{loc}(t)$ based on the differential flatness property and sampling multiple states at different times, as illustrated in \cref{fig:cc_flat}.